 - Military and Veteran Career Center

-- Snag A Job-Michigan — postings by city for hourly jobs in retail, food service, personal care, automotive service, etc.
+- Snag A Job — postings by city for hourly jobs in retail, food service, personal care, automotive service, etc.

 About.com's Job Search site offers a variety of interview questions, answers, and interview tips

-U.S. Representative John Dingell’s office has compiled a guidebook entitled, "Displaced Worker Assistance and Training Opportunities Guidebook", which includes information on unemployment benefits, food stamps, foreclosure assistance, job training programs and more.
+U.S. Representative John Dingell’s office has compiled a guidebook entitled, "Displaced Workers Guidebook," which includes information on unemployment benefits, food and funding assistance, job training programs and more.

 Housing and Energy Assistance from the Oakland Livingston Human Service Agency.
 Offers foreclosure prevention counseling as well as home ownership counseling and assistance.
 Call 248-209-2600 for Pontiac, or 248-542-5860 for Ferndale